Chat with us on WhatsApp

 FUE Hair Transplant Timeline

 After a hair transplant, it’s natural to wonder how soon you will start seeing the results of your procedure.
 How can you tell if your recovery is on track or if your hair is growing faster or more slowly than the average patient’s?
+The timeline for recovery and results is one of the most common questions people have once their FUE hair transplant is complete.

 Reviewed by Dr Epameinondas Bonaros